Air Mauritius Flight Delay Compensation and Reimbursement for Cancelled Flights

 €300€300€300€600€600Non-internal EU flights over 3,500 km

-When a flight is delayed for three or more hours, the airline is obligated to provide compensation.
-If the flight is delayed for 5 hours or more, the passenger is entitled to a ticket refund or an alternative flight to the final destination.
+The amount of compensation you may receive depends on the delay time, with longer delays generally resulting in higher compensation amounts.
+When a flight is delayed for 3+ hours, the airline is obligated to pay compensation.
+If the flight is delayed for five or more hours, the passenger can expect a ticket refund or an alternative flight to the final destination.

-Furthermore, this is the case when the airline must also provide a passenger with food, drinks, and accommodation.
-See key information about compensation in the table below:
+Furthermore, in such situations, the airline is also required to provide a passenger with food, drinks, and accommodation.
+See key information on compensation in the table below:

 Less than 3 hoursBetween 3-4 hoursOver 4 hoursDistance